xmidt-org/docs/content/docs/operating/caduceus.md

 ## Configuration
-Refer to [configuration file](https://github.com/xmidt-org/caduceus/blob/master/caduceus.yaml) for how to configure caduceus.
+Refer to [configuration file](https://github.com/xmidt-org/caduceus/blob/master/caduceus.yaml) for how to configure code Caduceus.

-### Connecting to aws
+### Connecting to AWS
-Under the aws block of the yaml file you will have
+Under the AWS block of the yaml file you will have

 ```yaml
 aws: